-For collaborative efforts, EWA requests submission letters signed by all outlets that participated in the production and/or publication of the entry.
-A single letter endorsed by representatives of all participating outlets also is acceptable.
+For collaborative efforts, EWA requests submission letters identify all outlets that participated in the production and/or publication of the entry.

 Any item submitted in one category may NOT be submitted in a second category except as part of a beat reporting entry and/or an entry for the Eddie Prize.

 Entries must be paid in full in order to be judged.
 Fees for members are $50 per entry.
 For non-members, fees are $100 per entry.
-Pay online when submitting or send a check made payable to the Education Writers Association, 3516 Connecticut Avenue NW, Washington, D.C.
-20008.
+Pay online when submitting or send a check made payable to the Education Writers Association, Attention: Awards, 1825 K St. NW, Suite 200, Washington, D.C.
+20006.
 (Mailed payments must be postmarked by Dec.
-15).
+15.)

 EWA staff or Awards Judges may move an entry from one category to another if they determine it is wrongly classified.
 Our Category page has more specifics.